apheleia/BadSymfony/README.md

 # BadSymfony
-A project which uses bad coding style and patterns deliberately to be spotted
+A project which uses bad coding style and patterns deliberately to be spotted.